 When are you launching?

 Soon!
 UPSIDE Foods' chicken will be available to consumers as soon as possible!
-The first step in commercial availability is a review from the FDA and USDA.
-Just like the meat you buy now is regulated by these agencies, UPSIDE products will also need to be evaluated.
+The first step in commercial availability is a review from the FDA and USDA and now that we have a green light from the FDA we're one step closer!
 Once we have the go-ahead, we’ll be able to start growing our cells, producing the food you love, and getting it to restaurants and retailers near you!